Sonic-Design/reviews/README.md

 `GET /api/reviews/:id`

 Path Parameters:
-  Markup : * > id - an id to determine what listing (set of reviews) to grab from
+  * > id - an id to determine what listing (set of reviews) to grab from

 Return: Array of review objects